MarcelinaKunysz/POC-data-warehouse/README.md

-# 📄 README
+# README

 ## Project description

-This project automatically imports data from Excel files into a SQLite database.
+This project imports data from Excel files into a SQLite database.
 The goal is to collect contract information (budget, basic details, working hours) in one place for further analysis (e.g., Power BI).

 ---